Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 Students are often prevented from achieving their true academic potential when faced with educational, financial, social or distance disadvantage.
 Because

-we believe everyone with the potential to succeed at university should have the opportunity to access higher education, Curtin established the StepUp to Curtin
+we believe everyone with the potential to succeed at university should have the opportunity to do so, Curtin established the StepUp to Curtin

 Entry Pathway.
-Through StepUp, students have the opportunity to choose from a large range of courses at Curtin, even if their ATAR is below our minimum
+Through StepUp, you've the opportunity to choose from a large range of courses at Curtin, even if your ATAR is below our minimum

 eligibility criteria.
-Those eligible will be given a notional ATAR of 70.00 for entry to Curtin and will be notified of their eligibility to be considered
+If you're eligible, you'll be given a notional ATAR of 70.00 for entry to Curtin and you'll be notified of your eligibility to be considered

-for admission to courses at Curtin through StepUp via their Universities' Admissions Advice Letter (UAAL).
-To be automatically eligible, TISC applicants
+for admission to courses at Curtin through StepUp via your Universities' Admissions Advice Letter (UAAL).
+As a TISC applicant, you'll need to meet the

-TISC applicants from interstate, and mid-year direct entry applicants, who would like to be considered for admission to Curtin courses via the StepUp to Curtin
+Applicants from mid-year direct entry including interstate applicants, who would like to be considered for admission to Curtin courses via the StepUp to Curtin

-All applicants who meet the StepUp to Curtin eligibility criteria can receive:
+If you meet the StepUp to Curtin eligibility criteria, you can receive:

 - are from an identified low socio-economic or regional postcode; or

-- their school has been identified as having significant proportion of students coming from a low socio-economic background; or
+- your school has been identified as having significant proportion of students coming from a low socio-economic background; or

 - are from an indigenous background; or